 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Agricultural Technician tend to value Relationships, Support, and Independence.
+Compared to most people, those working as an Agricultural Technician tend to value Relationships, Support, and Working Conditions.

 Most importantly, Agricultural Technicians strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.